HillaryBLavin/Bamazon/README.md

 -  In a gitBash terminal run:  **node BamazonExecutive.js**
-	-  After the welcom message, the manager will be given a list of actions that can be done. after each action taken the user will return to this menu
+	-  After the welcom message, the manager will be given a list of actions that can be done.
+	   After user completes each action they will return to this menu.
 	![Example Supervisor 1](/images/supervisor1.png)

-	-  You can view the departments, their costs, their sales, and how much money they are making:
+	-  View Product Sales by Department:  User can view the departments, their costs, their sales, and how much profit they are making:
 	![Example Supervisor 2](/images/supervisor2.png)

-	-  You can also add a new department:
+	-  Create New Department:  User is prompted to enter a department name, and over head costs:
 	![Example Supervisor 3](/images/supervisor3.png)